GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 Microneedling

-GHK-Cu combined with microneedling is a popular cosmetic protocol:
+GHK-Cu combined with microneedling is a protocol used in some cosmetic practices:

-- The micro-channels created by needling enhance peptide penetration
+- Micro-channels created by needling are intended to enhance peptide penetration

 - Typically performed every 2–4 weeks

 GHK-Cu contains bioavailable copper.
-While copper is essential, excessive intake can be toxic.
-Injectable use delivers copper more efficiently than oral intake, so caution is warranted.
+While copper is an essential trace element, excessive intake can be toxic.
+Injectable use delivers copper more efficiently than dietary intake, warranting caution with extended protocols.
 Symptoms of copper excess include nausea, liver stress, and metallic taste.
+Blood copper levels may be worth monitoring during injectable use.

 Topical Use

-- Occasional mild skin irritation, especially in sensitive individuals
+- Occasional mild skin irritation, particularly in sensitive individuals

 - Rare allergic reactions

-- The extensive cosmetic industry use provides a reasonable safety track record
+- Extensive cosmetic industry use provides a reasonable safety track record

 Injectable Use

-- Injection site reactions — redness, swelling, minor bruising
+- Injection site reactions.
+Redness, swelling, and minor bruising consistent with subcutaneous injection in general.

-- Nausea — occasionally reported, possibly related to copper
+- Nausea.
+Occasionally reported, possibly related to copper delivery.

 Contraindications